 In short, they offer a more durable, long-lasting and high-quality card than direct-to-card printers are capable of producing.
 So, let’s compare the two side by side.

-Card quality and printing speed
+1 Printing quality and speed

 Print quality and speed are two key factors you’ll be considering when comparing printers.
 The good news is both these machines have impeccable card-printing abilities.
 Both machines offer photo-quality 300dpi print results, with 256 shade colour depth level to print a wide spectrum of colours.